renderpci/dedalo/docs/install/install.md

 In this installation manual you will see how you can prepare your server before install Dédalo.

-## 1. Minimum and recommended server.
+## 1. Minimum and recommended server

 Dédalo uses a NoSQL architecture, an abstraction model controlled by his ontology that requires intense calculations in real time.
 The data format is not defined in the database and is calculated in the execution time.
 Besides, Dédalo creates audiovisual editions in real time when the users and visitors search in the inventory.
 All of these features make intense use of the processor and RAM.

 For the space to store all data and media, it depends on every project.
 Before buying or renting a server, think about the amount of data of your project and future growth.
 It's very normal that the projects manage thousands or hundred thousand records and images, pdfs or audiovisual files and millions of data relations and editions.
 Cultural catalogues managed with Dédalo stored all data around the cultural properties and it requires a large RAID system.

-Recomennded server:
+Recommended server:

 OS: